arun13go/arun13go.github.io/_posts/2023-08-11-Azure_OpenAI_on_Enterprise_Data_with_Security.md

 Authentication & Authorisation (AA) come into play in order to provide an appropriate level of security controls.
 Here we will focus on possible approaches on the Azure cloud platform to implement Authentication & Authorisation (AA) to control access.

-Below, high-level reference designs provide an overview of an application.
+Below, high-level reference design provide an overview of an application.

 ![alt text](/images/Azure OpenAI Reference Security Architecture.jpg "Azure OpenAI Security")